robseb/rsyocto/doc/guides/7_customVersions.md

  | *"my_startUpScripts/run_script.sh"* | *After the network connection with SSH is established* (run level 5) |
 <br>

-  * For example the content of the pre-installed *run_script.sh* is attached here, that shows how it is possible to **interact in an easy way with the FPGA fabric**
+  * For example the content of the pre-installed "*run_script.sh"* is attached here, that shows how it is possible to **interact in an easy way with the FPGA Fabric**

   ```shell
     #!/bin/sh